 You can also shop around to compare lenders so you get the lowest fees and interest rates available.
 It may be a good idea to enlist the help of a mortgage broker if you're not sure how to go about vetting lenders.

-2. Participate in home buyer programs Louisiana
+2. Participate in home buyer programs in Louisiana

 Louisiana has a few programs available to make homeownership more affordable.
 For instance, the Louisiana Housing Corporation offers four programs depending on your need and eligibility: the MRB Home, MRB Assisted, RSS, and MCC.
 The USDA Rural Housing program is also an option for those buying or renting in select rural areas in the state.